Cart 0

 wondrous workshops banner (1).jpg

-Have you ever considered hosting an art workshop but wondered if it's actually for you?
+Have you ever considered hosting a creative workshop but wondered if it's actually for you?

 Perhaps (like me) you're someone who has limited social energy, prefers small groups and individual connections, and the idea of standing up in front of a group tends to make your stomach flip?

-In Wondrous Workshops, I'll help you find quiet confidence in creating workshops that feel genuinely yours:
+I'll support you to learn quiet confidence in creating workshops that feel genuinely yours:

-well-prepared, welcoming gatherings where you can share your craft in a way that's nourishing to both you and your participants.
+well-prepared, welcoming in-person gatherings where you can share your craft in a way that's nourishing to both you and your guests.

 Whether that's hosting a playful painting afternoon in the park with late 90's pop on your speaker, or a relaxing Sunday morning clay class where participants nibble fresh scones.

-Whatever gatherings feel uplifting and joyful to you is what I'll help you create for others!
+Whatever events feel uplifting and joyful to you is what I'll help you create for others!

 join the waitlist